tibco-bnl/workshop-tibco-platform/docs/customers/afklm/cp/aks-tp-cp.md

 kubectl rollout restart deployment coredns -n kube-system
 ```

-## Log in CP and create subscription
+# Log in CP

 Log into the CP with the username / password defined in the above variables (CP_ADMIN_EMAIL and CP_ADMIN_INITIAL_PASSWORD). <br>
+First update the cp admin password to a new password <br>

+# Create subscription
 Create a subscription and check the mailserver to open the activation link.<br>

+1) Provision via Editor
+2) Update values of userDetails/email  and subscriptionDetails/hostprefix
+3) Provision
+4) A welcome mail is now sent to the email server with activation link
+5) Sign out of the CP UI
+5) Open the activation link and add the user details and password.
+6) Log into the CP with just created subscription details
-Activate the user and set permissions to manage data planes.
+7) Goto 'User Management/Users', select the user and assign all permissions to this subscribtion admin user

-## Dataplane creation
+# Dataplane creation

 In order for the DP create scripts to use a custom helm repo the existing custom helm repo used for the CP created needs to be updated to be able to pull the latest charts.
 This can be done via the CP API's (UI):